tekoppar/ExtendedManager/README.md

-# Extended Manager Ori WotW
+# Extended Manager for Ori WotW

 A tool that allows you to do a lot of things related to Ori and the Will of the Wisps.
 It has features like
 - Input validator.